 I also try to write blog posts about each JVM update, where I highlight key points in recent updates in case you may be skipping to the latest only now.

-5. Finally, in Jan 2024 I created a port pulling together into one post some comments and suggestions I'd previously offered in each post about considering JVM updates: Several things to consider when applying JVM updates.
+5. Finally, in Jan 2024 I created a post pulling together into one post some comments and suggestions I'd previously offered in each post about considering JVM updates: Several things to consider when applying JVM updates.

 Finally, note that if you may be using Commandbox, it's very easy to update the Java underlying that (and even allow it to keep your Java automatically updated).
 See the docs page on that.